 - In Frankenstein 1970, Mike is in love with Judy and continues to determinedly press his suit despite knowing that she is carrying a torch for her ex-husband.

 - Love, Simon doesn't just Deconstruct this trope, it villainizes it.
-Martin believes himself to be this and acts like he's the main character in some quirky romantic comedy.
-Everyone else sees him as an irritating loser, and the uglier sides of this trope show when he publicly humiliates the girl of his affections by making a spectacle out of asking her out, then outs a closeted gay kid at school to take the fall for his own embarrassment.
+Martin is convinced that he's the main character in some quirky romantic comedy, whereas everyone else sees him as an irritating loser, and the uglier sides of this trope show when he publicly humiliates the girl of his affections by making a spectacle out of asking her out, then outs a closeted gay kid at school to take the fall for his own embarrassment.
 Even when he's shown to be remorseful, it's in the form of an equally failed self-imposed redemption arc.

 - Deadly Advice: Ted, the village doctor, continues his pursuit of Jodie despite all of the obstacles that her mother Iris throws in his path.
 The final scene indicates that perhaps he is not quite such a nice guy after all.

 - Anna and the Apocalypse: John is established to hold a candle for Anna but the film Holwood Ending demonstrates how he's aware that she probably doesn't return it.
 He takes it maturely and doesn't push her.

 - Horns has Lee, who eventually murders Merrin when she rejects him, framing her boyfriend (and his best friend) for the deed.